chinamike65/hugo-tuolesi/content/book1/book1en.md

 Regarding the origin of the monastery, there have been many prophecies by the sages of the past dynasties.

-On April 15, 1935, after drinking yogurt in the Potala Palace, the former Tibetan Regent Rezhen Rinpoche turned the porcelain bowl inside out and foretelled that the Tuole Monastery would become the same as the Tibetan Ganden Monastery, Drepung Monastery and Sera Monastery.
+On April 15, 1935, after drinking yogurt in the Potala Palace, the former Tibetan Regent Rezhen Rinpoche turned the porcelain bowl inside out and foretold that the Tuole Monastery would become the same as the Tibetan Ganden Monastery, Drepung Monastery and Sera Monastery.
 The sacred place of Tibetan Buddhism is equally famous, and it is supported by believers from all over the world.

 At its full capacity, the number of monks will reach 5,500.